arshiarafiei/Causality_Analysis_of_Protein_Corona/README.md

-# README
+# Causal Analysis Experiments

-This repository contains the causal analysis based on the data extracted from [study](https://pubmed.ncbi.nlm.nih.gov/38496642/).
+This repository contains the experimental implementation described in the [paper](https://pubs.acs.org/doi/10.1021/acs.molpharmaceut.5c00262), focused on causal analysis using data extracted from this [study](https://pubmed.ncbi.nlm.nih.gov/38496642/).

+## Overview

+The code performs causal inference analysis based on experimental data, generating results and visualizations consistent with the findings presented in the referenced paper.

 ## Requirements

-Ensure that all the necessary packages listed in `requirements.txt` are installed before running the code:
+Before running the code, make sure all required Python packages are installed.
+You can do this by running:

 ```bash
 pip install -r requirements.txt
 ```

-## Program
+## Usage

+### Run the Main Analysis

-To execute the main program, run `main.py`:
+To execute the core analysis:

 ```bash
 python main.py
 ```

+### Generate Causal Heatmaps

-To generate the heatmap that illustrates the causal relationships for each threshold, as depicted in the paper, run `plot.py`:
+To produce heatmaps showing causal relationships across different thresholds (as shown in the paper):

 ```bash
 python plot.py
 ```

+## Notes

+- Ensure your Python environment matches the versions specified in `requirements.txt`.
+- All figures and outputs will be saved to the appropriate directory specified in the code.